rodrigowoulddo/Swift-MVVM-Example-App/README.md

 cd Teste-Dev-iOS-Woop-Sicredi
 ```

-Then install the third part libraries
+Then install third-party libraries

 ```
 pod install
 ```

-And finally open it on XCode to launch in any device
+And finally, open it on XCode to launch in any device

 ```
 xed .